-After submitting work for Elephant Room Gallery’s BIG small Works Show, a 2016 group exhibition that featured 100 works of art under 30×30”, gallery owner Kimberly Atwood visited Beata Chrzanowska’s studio.
+After submitting work for Elephant Room Gallery’s BIG small Works Show, a 2016 group exhibition that featured 100 works of art under 30×30”, Kimberly Leja Atwood visited Beata Chrzanowska’s studio.
 Looking forward to working more with the artist, we followed up with an interview to get to know her and her work a little better…

 When did you first start making art?

 When I was 4, I used to make sculptures of farm animals out of clay with my grandma.
 I know, it’s cute.

 What was your first encounter with art that wasn’t your own?

 I didn’t realize it at the time, but when I moved to the United States, my parents had brought back pajamas that they bought in Poland.
 There are literally pictures of 5 year-old me wearing Bart Simpson pajamas and he’s green and his clothes are all these wacky colors.
 I had the coolest pajamas ever.